msultana2/flixx-app/README.md

-Vanilla JS app that displays current movie and TV show info using MovieDB rest API
+Vanilla JS app that displays current movie and TV show info from MovieDB rest API